Best Life Insurance Companies for 2020

 As you compare quotes on your own, make sure you’re comparing the same kind of coverage options with each insurance company.

-And keep in mind your quote will not always mirror your actual premium.
+And remember your quote will not always mirror your actual premium.
 Quotes provide an estimate — a nice starting point.
 The actual underwriting process may discover new information that increases or decreases your premium.

 What About Modern Features?